 This may be seem obvious because it is so simple; however, many people are gluttons for punishment and continually create situations where they immerse themselves in unpleasant circumstances without taking ownership for their ability to improve their situation.
 If you are sick of doing something (inevitably, at some point or another, we all will be), take a break and do something refreshing.
 A short diversion is worth more than the time it costs.
 Rewards for achievements foster productivity.
 Incorporate these activities into your written lists during your organization process.

 4) Find/create an ideal environment.

 Distractions arise when your environment is imperfect for your work.
 If distractions are a real issue for you and organizing your tasks does not relieve the impulse to procrastinate, it is vital that you take a look around and find out what is blocking your productivity.
 Distractions can range from background noise to a stiff chair, from a cluttered desk to Facebook.
 Do what you need to do in order to avoid these elements.
-Many of us are distracted by the services and activities on the Internet. (“I’ll watch just one more cat video.”
+Many of us are distracted by the Internet. (“I’ll watch just one more cat video.”
 Yeah, right.)
 Develop the discipline to work in a space without Internet connectivity or build idle Internet browsing into your schedule (see tip three).